88lventerprises/Election_Anaylsis/Election Analysis.md

 ***Example A***

-- A) City government needs, by changing counties to municipal districts.
+City government needs, by changing counties to municipal districts.
 Data on areas that are less favorable to a specific candidate can be leveraged to increase visibility and engagement for future campaigns.

 ***Example B***